Toby is an experienced and active leader in our community

 Toby’s life experiences make him sensitive to the needs of all people in our community, and have prepared him for public service

-Toby and his wife Irene have been married for 29 years.
+Toby and his wife Irene have been married for over 31 years.

 neighborhood of Kirkland.
 His hobbies include singing in church and